-I encourage you to use the realizations that seem helpful or illuminating, and simply leave behind the ones that seem not to fit your life’s unique trajectory.
+I encourage you to use the realizations that seem helpful or illuminating and leave behind those that seem not to fit your life’s unique trajectory.

-I believe, passionately, that we need these sorts of insights in order to keep on our life path so that we can fulfill our purpose.
+I believe passionately that we need these sorts of insights to keep on our life path so that we can fulfill our purpose.

-After the accident I was able to see – with crystal clarity – that I had been overcomplicating my daily life.
+After the accident, I could see – with crystal clarity – that I had been overcomplicating my daily life.

-Fit as many of those joyful activities into your day (or, at least: your week) as you can.
+Fit as many joyful activities into your day (or, at least: your week) as possible.

-This is a recipe for inner peace and a way to make your overall life more delightful, and more meaningful.
+This is a recipe for inner peace and a way to make your life more delightful – and meaningful.